hyundai-robotics/doc-hi6-operation/9-property/2-move-step-position/1-hidden-pose-move.md

   </tbody>
 </table>

-3. Touch the \[Record\] button.
+3. Touch the \[OK\] button.
 Then, the change will be saved in the job program, and the operation will end.

-* If you end the operation by pressing the &lt;esc&gt; key, the change will not be saved.
+* If you end the operation by pressing the <**ESC**> key, the change will not be saved.

 {% hint style="info" %}
 * If \[Robot Configuration\] is set as undesignated, the robot will designate a configuration the very closest to the current position of the robot.
 *
-  For the designation according to the robot configuration, refer to ???[2.3.2.2 Base and Robot Recording Coordinates](../../2-operation/3-step/2-step-pose-modify/2-base-robot-crd-sys.md).???
+  For the designation according to the robot configuration, refer to "[2.3.2.2 Base and Robot Recording Coordinates](../../2-operation/3-step/2-step-pose-modify/2-base-robot-crd-sys.md)".
 {% endhint %}